 Take the other half of the dough and repeat the rolling out process above.
 Gently “pour” the crust over the top of the fruit filling and then gently seal the sides.
 Use any extra dough pieces to repair open spots.
 Cut 3 2-inch long slices in the top center of the crust.
 Sprinkle a sugar cinnamon mixture over the crust.

-Place the pie on a parchment covered cookie sheet and bake for 30 minutes.
-Reduce the heat to 375 degrees and bake for an additional 20 minutes.
+Place the pie on a parchment covered cookie sheet and bake for 40 minutes.
+Reduce the heat to 350 degrees and bake for an additional 10 minutes (note: ovens vary so watch the crust so it doesn’t get too dark and adjust times and temperature accordingly).